dantvi/social-shopping/README.md

 2. Use **Add all to cart** on the single collection page
 3. Go through checkout and pay with Stripe test card (`4242 4242 4242 4242`)
 4. Verify order appears under **WooCommerce → Orders** with status **Processing**
+5. Verify that a reward coupon is issued:
+   - Go to **WooCommerce → Marketing → Coupons** and confirm that a new 10% single-use coupon has been created for the collection creator.
+   - (Optional) Check the plugin README for full details on coupon behavior and email delivery.

 ## Open
 - Site: http://localhost:8084